AES DV Plan

 Verify no aliasing within the CSR address space.

-Compare cypher text from AWS module with the output of a C model using same key and data
+Compare cypher text from DUT with the output of a C model using same key and data.

-Randomly select keysize to verify all supported keysizes are working
+Randomly select key length to verify all supported key lengths are working.

-Pull reset at random times make sure AES recover/resets correctly
+Pull reset at random times, make sure DUT recover/resets correctly and there is no residual data left in the registers.

 Access out of bounds address and verify correctness of response / behavior